GxuTan/HelloWorld/README.md

 # HelloWorld
-This one is used to help the basic information in Java.
+This one is used to understand the basic information in Java.